Testing the Missing Completely at Random Assumption for Functional Data: Funding

 \section{Funding}

-This research was funded in whole or in part by the Austrian Science Fund (FWF) [\href{https://doi.org/10.55776/P35520}{10.55776 /P35520}].
-For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 The work of D.~Liebl is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2047/1 – 390685813.
+Siegfried Hörmann was supported by the Austrian Science Fund (FWF), project 10.55776/P35520.